-J 1.
-Marie works as a teacher.
+1. Marie works as a teacher

-2 2.
-Works hard every day.
+2. Works hard every day.

-ç 3.
-Kids sometimes loud.
+3. Kids sometimes lo ud

-Z 4.
-She likes her job.
+4. She likes her job.

-Ę 5.
-Teaching interesting.
+5. Teaching interesti ng

-(3. Teaching is hard.
+6. Teaching is hard.

-7 7.
-Three children of her own.
+7. Three children of ner own.

-A s entence always has a and a
+A sentence always has a and a ·

-re are four kinds of sentences:
+There are four kinds of s entences:

+A : This starts wit n a capital and ends w rith a

+It's the most commo

-: 1his s starts with a capital and ends with a
+В : This starts with n a capital and ends w rith a

+It usually places the e VERB before the S UBJECT.

-: This s starts with a capital and ends with a
+C : This starts with n a capital and ends w rith a

-It's special because it doesn't have a subject.
+It's special because it doesn't have a sub ject.

-: This s starts with a capital and ends with a
+D : This starts with n a capital and can en d with a

-Thi s can be very short - sometime s only one word.
+or It can ı be very short - son netimes only one word l.

-: This s starts with a capital and ends with a

-iting Vocabulary Review: What do these words mean?
+Writing Vocabulary Revi ew: What do these v vords mean?

-1. จ double-spaced:
+1. double-spaced: 5. title:

+2. paragraph: 6. conclusion:

-paragraph: topic:
+3. topic: 7. statement:

-topic sentence:
+4. topic sentence: 8. quote:

-title:

-11110.

-conclusion.

-conclusion: statement:

-Exercise 2.4.
 Paragraph Structure: Review Topic Sentences